nahmii/nb-sandbox-contracts/README.md

-# Token contract for the Norges Bank CBDC sandbox
+# Smart contracts for the Norges Bank CBDC sandbox

-This repository contains the ERC20 token for the Norges Bank CBDC sandbox.
+## Disclaimer

+This a sandbox project and not intended for production; use at your own risk.

 ## Advanced Sample Hardhat Project